 5. Discover the street art in Wan Chai

 The odd piece of street art has always been around in Wan Chai, but in 2019 a large-scale street art event descended upon Wan Chai and graced us with dozens of new pieces to breathe even more life into an already vibrant neighbourhood.
+Read more about street art in Hong Kong here.

 Start on Queen’s Road East and make your way towards Morrison Hill Swimming Pool – make sure you explore all the different side streets: the fun is in wandering around and spotting the pieces on your own!
 Check out even more things to do in Hong Kong that probably aren’t in your guidebook!